stdevel/katprep/doc/source/installation.rst

 ---------
 Ensure to have RPM development utilities installed and proceed with the following steps::

-   $ python setup.py bdist_rpm
+   $ python3 setup.py bdist_rpm
    $ sudo yum localinstall dist/katprep*.rpm

 Specifying the **--spec-only** parameter will only create a RPM spec file::

-   $ python setup.py bdist_rpm --spec-only
+   $ python3 setup.py bdist_rpm --spec-only
    $ less dist/katprep.spec

 -------------------